Bhuvaneswarikavoori/LSTM-based-Stock-Market-Prediction-for-Tesla-Inc./README.md

 ## Visualization of Predictions

 The graph below shows the actual Tesla stock prices (in blue) along with the predicted prices from the LSTM model for both the training (in green) and test (in red) sets.
-This visualization helps to demonstrate how well the model has captured the overall trends in the stock prices.
+Although the model's predictions do not perfectly align with the actual price curve, they generally follow the same overall trend.
+For instance, when the stock price is decreasing, the model's predictions also tend to decrease, though not to the same extent as the actual price.
+This level of performance may be suitable for long-term investment strategies, where the focus is on capturing the general market trend rather than precise price movements.
+However, for short-term trading strategies such as intraday trading, the model's current performance may not be adequate, as it does not accurately predict the exact fluctuations in stock prices.

 ![Tesla Stock Price Predictions](Tesla%20Stock%20Price%20Predictions.png)